elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - InfluxDB helm chart upgraded to `4.8.9`
 - Rework of the InfluxDB configuration.
 - The sized based retention for InfluxDB has been lowered in the dev flavor.
+- Bump opendistro helm chart to `1.10.4`.
+- The configuration for the opendistro helm chart has been reworked.
+Check the release notes for more information on replaces and removed options.
+One can now for example configure:
+  - Role and subject key for OIDC
+  - Tolerations, affinity, nodeSelecor, and resources for most components
+  - Additional opendistro security roles, ISM policies, and index templates
+- OIDC is now enabled by default for elasticsearch and kibana when using the prod flavor

 ### Fixed